-Does my dog need to wear a buster collar?
+Will my dog need to wear a buster collar after being castrated/spayed?

-Yes, most dogs need to wear a buster collar or medical shirt to protect their wound after being neutered.
-If your dog licks or damages their wound they may cause complications such as infection or wound breakdown.
+Yes, most dogs need to wear a buster collar or medical shirt for a few days after they are neutered to protect their wound.
+If your dog licks or damages their wound they might develop an infection or cause the wound to open up.

 Will neutering stop my dog humping?

 There are many reasons why dogs hump; sometimes because of hormones, but also because of excitement or habit.
-If your dog has suddenly started humping, speak to your vet to discuss whether neutering might help.
-If your dog’s humping is becoming a problem, the best thing to do is distract them every time they do it.
-Never tell your dog off - it’s natural so they simply won’t understand.
+For more information, read our article on humping behaviour in dogs, and speak to your vet to discuss whether neutering might help.

 Is it too late to neuter my older dog?

-Many people worry about neutering older pets, but in most cases it’s still a very safe and worthwhile operation, regardless of age.
+No, in most cases neutering is a very safe and worthwhile operation, regardless of age.

-Yes, in many cases it is possible to spey a pregnant dog.
+Yes, in many cases it is possible to spay a pregnant dog.
 If you think your dog might be pregnant, contact your vet as soon as possible to discuss your options.

-Can I neuter before my dog’s first season?
+Can I neuter my dog before her first season?

-Laparoscopic spey (or a ‘lap spey’) is a key-hole spey performed through three small holes and with the help of an endoscope (camera).
-Lap speys create much smaller wounds, tend to be less painful and invasive, and reduce the risk of certain complications.
-However, at present, they are only performed by specially trained vets and require special equipment, so aren’t available at all vet practices at this time.
+A laparoscopic spay (lap spay) is when a dog is spayed via keyhole surgery.
+Lap spays create much smaller wounds, tend to be less invasive, and reduce the risk of certain complications.
+However, at present, they are only performed by certain vets, and require special equipment, so aren’t available everywhere.

-I have unneutered female and male dogs in my household, what should I do to avoid unwanted pregnancies?
+I have an unneutered female and male dog, what should I do to avoid an unwanted pregnancy?

 Will neutering give my dog cancer?

-Neutering won’t give your dog cancer- in fact neutering will reduce the risk or completely prevent certain cancers for your dog.
+Neutering won’t give your dog cancer – in fact neutering reduces the risk of many types of cancer.
 There are people who believe that neutering can increase the risk of certain cancers, but there is no solid evidence for this despite lots of scientific studies.
-And as neutered dogs tend to live longer than un-neutered dogs, it may be that any differences we see are actually related to the longer lifespan of neutered dogs instead of being related to the operation.
-If you have concerns about cancers or worried about the best age to neuter due to your dog’s breed or size, talk to your vet about the best time to neuter them.
+As neutered dogs tend to live longer than un-neutered dogs, it may be that any increase in cancer rates we see are related to the longer lifespan, instead of neutering.

 Did you find this page useful?